Trestle Theatre: Outreach Projects

-Trestle’s School of Drama runs weekly drama sessions for ages 4-18, to help kids find their creative expression in a positive environment.
-Additionally, Trestle’s community Inclusive groups run weekly Dance Now, Sing out, Act Up sessions that encourage engagement for participants with all abilities.
+Trestle's School of Drama runs weekly drama sessions for ages 4–18.
+Additionally, Trestle's community inclusive groups run weekly Dance Now, Sing out, Act Up sessions that encourage engagement for participants with all abilities.
 All groups are funded by Neighbourly Charitable Trust, Herts Community Foundation and Councillor Dreda Gordon Locality Grant.
-Trestle also conducts a wellbeing workshop (M-ask) using theatre techniques for young people in partnership with Dacorum Borough Council, MIND in Mid Herts and the Herts Community Foundation.
+Trestle also conducts a wellbeing workshop (M-ask]) using theatre techniques for young people in partnership with Dacorum Borough Council, MIND in Mid Herts and the Herts Community Foundation.